-We have to stop conning ourselves.
-Climate change is already here, and it will only get worse.
-The effects today are obvious, from increased intensity and frequency of hurricanes, typhoons and cyclones to unprecedented forest fires, from glaciers melting at unseen rates to extreme heatwaves.
+Climate change is already here.
+We have to stop conning ourselves otherwise.
+The effects we are seeing today are obvious, ranging from the increased intensity and frequency of hurricanes, typhoons and cyclones to unprecedented forest fires; from glaciers melting at unseen rates to extreme heatwaves.
 And it will only get worse.

 The climate today- the facts

 The CO2 level in the atmosphere is like a bathtub- it builds up and up.
 Even if you switch the taps off, the level doesn't suddenly decrease- it remains at the high level.
 Even if we stop emitting, reach zero emissions, there will still be unacceptable amounts of CO2 in the atmosphere.
 The effects won't stop being bad just because we reach zero emissions- we have already locked in climate change, and reaching zero emissions will do nothing to stop the climate change already locked in.
 It will, however, help us avoid it getting even more catastrophically worse.